-Travelling from Melbourne to Sydney in a campervan is best if you are wanting to travel at your own pace.
-Lots of people fly up or get the bus overnight but there are so many reasons to grab a campervan or motorhome.
-And Wombat Spotting is one of them.
+What to do between Melbourne and Sydney by campervan is best if you are wanting to travel at your own pace.
+Lots of people fly up or get the bus overnight but there are so many reasons to grab a campervan or motorhome and Wombat Spotting is one of them.

 Your first stop should be the Mornington Peninsula.
 Many activities to do when you are visiting Mornington Peninsula such as trying their wonderful food, sipping wine at the wineries, diving, fishing surfing at the surf beaches, hiking trails, hot sprints and an enchanted maze with towering trees.

 Some caravan parks and campsites available are Kangerong Holiday park and Foreshore Camping.

 On your trip from Melbourne to Sydney Phillip island is a must go to on your road trip.
 Watch the penguins waddle in from the sea, Phillip island wildlife park, or visit A Maze ’N Things where there is illusions, puzzles, mazes, and mini golf courses.